hjc/stitches-md/README.rst

    your custom template filters and stuff in these extensions.
 A sample is included in the repo by default.

+Why?
+====

+Because, I wanted us to write all client facing documentation in Markdown, but we needed a tool to join it together.

 TODOs
 =====